Fody

 Fodies are small passerine birds belonging to the genus Foudia in the weaver family Ploceidae.

 Description

 The birds are 12 to 15 cm long and have short, conical bills.
 Males in breeding plumage are usually colourful with bright red or yellow on the head and sometimes elsewhere.
 Non-breeding males and females are dull, sparrow-like birds with mostly grey-brown plumage.

 Fodies are typically found in forest, woodland or scrubland but some also occur in man-made habitats, especially the red fody.
 Some species feed mainly on seeds while others are largely insectivorous.
 Fodies build a dome-shaped nest of grass and other plant material.
 It has a side-opening and it is suspended from a branch or palm leaf.

 The genus was introduced by the German naturalist Ludwig Reichenbach in 1850.
 The type species was subsequently designated as the red fody.
-Foudi or Fodi is the Malagasy name for the red fody.